Peel back the layers and treat any problem areas with a series of doctor only treatments prescribed & performed for you by Dr Wendy Wong

 Clinical peels are a commonly performed procedure around Australia.
 Dr Wong will first assess your skin is suitable and ensure that you have prepared appropriately.
-To minimise the risk of problems, it is important to carefully follow all recommended after care instructions.
+To minimise the risk of problems, it is important to carefully follow all recommended after care instructions as listed above.

 The sort of peels seen in TV and movies are traditional peels that have more of an ablative effect.
 The epidermis (upper layers of the skin) is partially or completely removed and the skin will take about 2 weeks to heal.

 Clinical peels are designed to initiate an exfoliating response which occurs over several days whereby your epidermis is still intact.
 You may experience some mild pinking but it normally resolves within the hour.

 What effects should I expect from a peel?

 Slight sensitivity for the first 3 days and possible dryness or mild flaking from days 4 to 5.
 After 1 to 2 weeks the skin should feel smoother, more even and brighter.